 Repayment: Habitat for Humanity's homepartners invest their own resources, at an affordable level, in the project in which they participate.
 This could be a non-profit mortgage or a micro loan.
 The homepartners’ monthly mortgage payments go into a revolving fund and are used to build still more Habitat for Humanity houses.
 The only exception to this is disaster reconstruction schemes, where costs are not repaid by homepartners if they have lost their livelihoods and therefore do not have the means to pay.

-Using voluntary labour drives the cost of building a new home down.
-The modal average cost of a Habitat for Humanity home in the developing world is just £1235.
-But we don’t just facilitate the building of new homes.
+Using voluntary labour drives the cost of building a new home down, but we don’t just facilitate the building of new homes.
 Many people living in poverty opt for renovating or extending the home that they have, as this is more affordable for them.

 Families in need of decent shelter apply to local Habitat for Humanity affiliates.
 The affiliate's selection committee chooses homepartners based on their need, their willingness to partner with Habitat for Humanity and their ability to make the non-profit mortgage repayments (except in disaster reconstruction situations).

 Although Habitat for Humanity is a Christian organisation, the beliefs of homepartners play no part in the selection process.
 We help people regardless of race or belief.